![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 There was absolutely nowhere to go.

 I figured my own chances slim, and Shadow's slimmer still.
-Whatever happened, I was certain this was Shadow's end.
+Whatever happened, I was certain this would be Shadow's end.

 I saw rising tree tops before me.
 Felt them hit the car's underside, first in whisking type brushes, then as ever louder and bumpier crunching and cracking seismic events.